wddabc/shepherd/README.md

 ### Example 1

 This repository just gives a working example.
-After checking out this repo.
-There is an implementation of your brilliant idea, say, `src/python/example.py`.
+After checking out this repo, there is an implementation of your brilliant idea, say, `src/python/example.py`.
 Running so you need:

        	python src/python/example.py --param1 123 --param2 64 --param3 0.1 --param4 relu